wells-wood-research/aposteriori/README.md

                                   Whether to voxelise only the first state of the NMR structure (False) or all of them (True).

+  -rot, --tag_rotamers BOOLEAN    Whether to tag rotamer information to the
+                                  frame (True) or not (False).

   --help                          Show this message and exit.